corpzbrideee02/corpzbrideee02/README.md

 - ⚡ Fun fact: ...
 -->

-I am an aspiring Software Developer/Full Stack Developer adept at solving complex problems and building software applications.
+I am an aspiring Software Developer/Full Stack Developer who loves immersing in challenging projects that hone my problem-solving and analytical skills.
+My dedication to crafting streamlined applications is matched only by my desire to grow and evolve in this dynamic industry continuously.
-Also, I am passionate about learning other programming languages and technologies.

 I have experience and excellent academic credentials in:
 * Full-Stack Web Development